joergkrause/nyaf/README.md

 }
 ~~~

-Create a file named *index.html* in the very same folder an fill it like this:
+Create a file named *index.html* in the very same folder and fill it like this:

 ~~~
 <!DOCTYPE html>